NiceGitTeam/Web/tech-faqs.md

 Yes.

 NiceGit works with all of these major Git hosting providers.
-If you already have a repoitory, there's nothing to change.
+If you already have a repository, there's nothing to change.
 For new projects, just set up a repository on the host of your choice and then access it through the NiceGit desktop app.

 We also support Self Managed GitLab instances.